 SilverStone FM123 120mm fan with fan controller reviewSilverStone recently released a couple of new fans, the SST-FM and SST-FN series.
 The first series features adjustable fan speeds while the latter ones have fixed fan speeds.
 In this review, I'm taking a closer look at the high-performance SilverStone FM123 120mm fan which comes with a small fan controller that allows you to adjust the fan's RPM.

 The SilverStone FM123 ships in a pretty nice and easy-to-open plastic package:

 The fan is made out of white plastic and SilverStone says the fan rotor has a Bullet Hub design which allows aerodynamic airflow toward the fan blades.
 White isn't really a commonly used colour for fans - most fans I've had in my hands were black - but it looks alright.
-On the photo you can also see the 3-pin fan connector and another connector which is used by the fan controller.
+In the photo, you can also see the 3-pin fan connector and another connector that is used by the fan controller.